typhonjs-node-esdoc/esdoc-plugin-extends-replace/README.md

 `<ProjectRootPath>/jspm_packages/github/typhonjs/backbone-es6@master/src/View.js`.

 Latest Changes:
 - 0.2.0: All matching parameters are treated as a regex string turned into a RegExp instance for pattern matching.
 Bare strings will still work, but consider using regex patterns for better matching.
+A `silent` option is also available to silence all logging output.

 Installation steps:
 - Install `esdoc` or `gulp-esdoc` in `devDependencies` in `package.json`.